Sawlogs & Sleepers

 So What do the Figures Tell Us?

 Information gathered from Annual Reports (AR) has been used to provide a snapshot of production at about 10 year intervals up until the 1990s.You can of course go to the Annual Reports we hold for more detailed analysis if required.
-This Spreadsheet also contains a good annual series of production figures for both hardwood sawlogs and sleepers.
+This Spreadsheet also contains a good annual series of production figures for hardwood sawlogs, softwood sawlogs and sleepers.

 If sawlog volume is concerned then any figure given in super feet is presumed to be sft HLV (Hoppus Log Volume).
 You will soon see that the description of products and the units used in measurement change throughout time.
 And, for example, what is a "load" of firewood, and what is the weight of a "bag" of charcoal, or indeed the standard length of a telephone pole.
 Time series of production for more products, if we ever get that far, will be a long process.